 The School entered into a lease agreement for the facilities of the School, which expires June 30, 2016.
-The lease requires monthly payments of \$20,000 through the term of the lease.
+The lease requires monthly payments of \$14,500 through the term of the lease.
 The lease contains a renewal option for one additional five year term.
-The first five months of the rent was reduced, these savings are amortized over the life of the lease and rent expense is \$18,828 per month.
-Total expense in connection with the facility lease amounted to approximately \$226,000 for the year ended June 30, 2015.
+The first three months of the rent was waived, these savings are amortized over the life of the lease and rent expense is \$13,787 per month.
+Total expense in connection with the facility lease amounted to approximately \$165,000 for the year ended June 30, 2016.
 The facility lease agreement is guaranteed by the School's management company.
+During the year ended June 30, 2016, the School entered into the lease extension requiring monthly payments of \$15,950, which expires June 30, 2021.